idekerlab/cellmaps_vnn/docs/usage_command_line.rst

 - ``--cn_amplifications CN_AMPLIFICATIONS_PATH``:
     Copy number amplifications for cell lines file.

-*Optional for both training step, and prediction and interpretation step*

-- ``--batchsize BATCHSIZE``:
-    Defines the number of samples to be processed at a time.
-Default value is 64.

-- ``--cuda CUDA``:
-     Indicates the GPU to be used for processing, if available.
-Default is set to 0.

-- ``--zscore_method ZSCORE_METHOD``:
-    Specifies the method used for z-scoring in the analysis.
-Default method is 'auc'.

-*Optional for training*
+*Optional (can be set with flags or in the config file, otherwise defaults will be used)*

 - ``--gene_attribute_name GENE_ATTRIBUTE_NAME``:
     Name of the node attribute of the hierarchy with list of genes/ proteins of this node.
 Default: CD_MemberList. (default: CD_MemberList)

--  ``--skip_parent_copy``:
-    If set, hierarchy parent (interactome) will not be copied (default: False)

 - ``--epoch EPOCH``:
     Training epochs.
 Defines the total number of training cycles the model will undergo.
 Default value is 300.

+- ``--zscore_method ZSCORE_METHOD``:
+    Specifies the method used for z-scoring in the analysis.
+Default method is 'auc'.

+- ``--batchsize BATCHSIZE``:
+    Defines the number of samples to be processed at a time.
+Default value is 64.

 - ``--lr LR``:
     Learning rate.
 Sets the step size at each iteration while moving toward a minimum of a loss function.